shabiel/PSN-4-513/README.md

  * Inability to apply downloaded patches if they were downloaded outside of VISTA.

-The new patch, `PSN*4*10001`, uses code in `XU*8.0*10002` in `%ZISH` that allows for syncing remote https directories via `wget`.
-In addition the calls for mkdir, stat, and the like have been encapsulated into the new `%ZISH`.
+The new patch, `PSN*4*10001`, uses code in `XU*8.0*10002` in `%ZISH` that allows for syncing remote https directories via `wget.
+In addition the calls for mkdir, stat, and the like have been encapsulated into the new %ZISH.
 The post-install has been partially, but not completely fixed.
 See the sample installation below to see what to expect.

 This patch adds support for Cache/Windows, as the VA code does not fully support it.

 Patch PSN\*4\*10002 has been created to apply an overlay over PSN\*4.0\*563 and PSN\*4.0\*565.
+PSN*\4\*10002 also includes a fix from CRH/David Whitten which prevents the loading of similar looking files in the directory.
+This--combined with a defect in the original software that was fixed in PSN\*4.0\*565--can result in your old GCNSEQNOs being deleted.

+PSN\*4.0\*565 is an important patch if you use FDB with VistA.
+If you don't install it, GCNSEQNOs apparently get deleted.

 # Download
  * [PSN\*4.0\*10001](https://github.com/shabiel/PSN-4-513/releases/download/PSN-4.0-10001/PSN-4.0-10001.KID)